About the services

-The Shoreline Community College Post Baccalaureate Studies for the Health Professions (PBS) is a comprehensive support system including advising, career support, application support, and transfer opportunities.
+The Shoreline Community College Post Baccalaureate Services for the Health Professions (PBS) is a comprehensive support system including advising, career support, application support, and transfer opportunities.
 These services are designed to support college graduates who intend to pursue careers in the health professions and need additional college courses to prepare for graduate-level professional schools.

-Over 60 students enroll each quarter, preparing for medical school (MD or DO - our most popular option among students), as well as other professional programs such as dental, nutrition, pharmacy, physical therapy, physician assistant, and more.
-Open to students seeking to change careers or enhance their academic record.
+Over 60 students participate each quarter, preparing for medical school (MD or DO - our most popular option among students), as well as other professional programs such as dental, nutrition, pharmacy, physical therapy, physician assistant, and more.
+These services are available to any students seeking to change careers or enhance their academic record.

 - Rigorous Advanced Coursework: Much like other Washington state community colleges, Shoreline Community College science courses are recognized as equivalent to both lower and upper division university courses.
 Our courses fulfill many (most) of the requirements for entry to health professions programs.

 - Academic and Peer Support: Small group seminars provide critical skills to create a strong application, prepare for exams, and succeed in interviews.